-5.2 Demo trial extension and software activation online
+5.2 Demo trial extension

-The demo version of MapTiler is fully usable for 30 days after first start.
+The demo version of MapTiler is fully usable for 30 days after the first start.
 In case this trial period for testing the software before purchase expires and you would like to continue to test the demo, it is necessary to contact Klokan Technologies and request a trial extension key.